-Illicit onnections are wrong connections between the sanitary sewage system and the storm sewer system.
-They lead to raw sewage discharges into the storm sewer and later into the receiving water body without treatment.
-In most cities, illicit connections are an important source of pollution for surface waters.
-The main reasons for the existence of illicit connections are unwanted mistakes during the construction of the sewer system and during renovations.
+Illicit connections are incorrect connections between the sanitary sewage system and the storm sewer system.
+They lead to raw sewage discharges into the storm sewer and on into the receiving water body without treatment.
+In most cities, illicit connections are a significant source of pollution for surface waters.
+Illicit connections primarily arise due to unintentional errors during the construction of the sewer system or during renovations.

 The main challenge in searching for illicit connections is the time and effort required to investigate large lengths of storm sewer systems.
 The search is like looking for a needle in a haystack: the storm sewers are hundreds of kilometres in length, and illicit connections only discharge irregularly and intermittently.
 The number of illicit connections in an area is generally unknown, and can vary widely.